pohutukawa-2020/Bandkipedia/README.md

 ** User Story 3:** As a user who has been redirected to a new page, I want to see the band picture I had chosen on the new page and I want to see their year formed and best selling album info

 Cool beans!
 Let´s do this !
+We got this!